hackbink/nlms_c2000/README.md

-# Normalized Least Mean Square Adaptive FIR Filter
+# Normalized Least Mean Square Adaptive FIR Filter for C2000 CLA

 ## Important note
 Only CLA code is included in the project.